 If you want a less packed experience, try to visit NYC in the middle of the year -between April and September.
 Conversely, visit NYC during November and December if you want a memorable New Year’s experience.

-How much does luggage storage cost in New York?
+How much does it cost to store luggage in New York?

 The price for luggage storage in New York is just $5.90/bag for the entire day.

-Where are there luggage storage locations in New York?
+Where can I store luggage in New York?